One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 Paper tuning can be complicated and can take time to understand and get to grips with.

 But don’t worry, anyone can do it with the right knowledge and setup.
+Before you start tuning, make sure you’ve dialed in your archery form and have a consistent anchor point established.

 Paper tuning involves an archer shooting an arrow through a suspended paper at a distance of 6 to 8 feet to study the rip it creates.